bfischer1121/extjs2react/README.md

 ## XTemplate → JSX
 When compiling templates, ExtJS wraps `tpl` conditional statements in native `with(values)` blocks.
 This adds `values` to the scope chain so we can write `<tpl if="age &gt; 1">` instead of `<tpl if="values.age &gt; 1">`.

 To keep the generated JSX clean, e2r will instead auto-prefix unqualified, uncapitalized variables with `values`.
-This may change the reference if you're referring to variables outside of `values`, and so require manual adjustment.
+This will change the reference if you're referring to unqualified, uncapitalized variables outside of `values`, requiring manual adjustment.

 ## Progress
 ### Architecture